cc4019/SesamoHackathon/README.md

-# SesamoHackathon -- Virtual Scholar Agent System
+# Sesamo -- Virtual Scholar Agent System

 This repository contains a **multi-agent workflow** designed to function as a *virtual scholar agent*.
 The system automates summarizing team documents, analyzing research opportunities, retrieving relevant academic papers, and generating actionable insights for research teams.